Representations of Aut(M)-Invariant Measures: Preliminaries

 \subsection{Aldous-Hoover-Kallenberg}

-In this section we recall the Aldous-Hoover-Kallenberg theorem.
-This theorem gives a representation for $\Sym{\Nats}$-invariant measures.
-When $\M$ is free, a notion we will define in \cref{Free Structure}, we will be able to combine an $\Aut(\M)$-invariant measure $\mu$ with an explicit $\Sym{\Nats}$-invariant measure $\nu_\M$ concentrated on $\extent{\ScottSen{\M}}$ to get a $\Sym{\Nats}$-invariant measure.
+In this section we recall the Aldous-Hoover-Kallenberg theorem which gives a representation for $\Sym{\Nats}$-invariant measures.
+When $\M$ is free, a notion we will make precise in \cref{Free Structure}, we will be able to combine an $\Aut(\M)$-invariant measure $\mu$ with an explicit $\Sym{\Nats}$-invariant measure $\vartheta_\M$ concentrated on $\extent{\ScottSen{\M}}$ to get an $\Sym{\Nats}$-invariant measure.
 We will then use the Aldous-Hoover-Kallenberg theorem to get a representation of this combined measure from which we will be able to extract a representation of $\mu$.

-Before we state the Aldous-Hoover-Kallenberg theorem we will want some notation (see for example \cite{MR2161313} Ch.~7.1).